Transipedia/dekupl/README.md

 # DE-kupl
 Exhaustive capture of biological variation in RNA-seq data through k-mer decomposition (http://biorxiv.org/content/early/2017/03/31/122937).

-DE-kupl computational protocol with the aim to capture all k-mer variation in an input set of RNA-seq libraries.
+DE-kupl is a computational protocol that aims to capture all k-mer variation in an input set of RNA-seq libraries.
 This protocol is composed of four main components :

 - **Indexing**: index and count all k-mers (k=31) in the input libraries
 - **Filtering**: delete k-mers representing potential sequencing errors or perfectly matching known transcripts